bagelquant/bagelquant.github.io/_pages/quant-models/factor-models/single-factor-test.md

 H_0: \alpha_1 = \alpha_2 = ... = \alpha_i = ... = \alpha_n = 0
 $$

-This test checks the validity of the model (rejecting the null hypothesis means the model is not valid).
+This test checks the validity of the model—rejecting the null hypothesis means the model is not valid.

-In practice, we could have some data preprocessing before running the regression, such as removing outliers, normalizing the data, or adjusting for autocorrelation and heteroscedasticity.
+In practice, it is common to preprocess the data before running the regression.
+This may include removing outliers, normalizing variables, or adjusting for autocorrelation and heteroscedasticity.

 >[!NOTE]
 >Black, Jensen, and Scholes used this time-series approach to estimate the unconditional CAPM model, where the market beta is the only factor.
 They could not reject the null hypothesis that the intercept is zero, indicating the CAPM model was valid in their sample.

-### Disadvantages of the Sorting Technique
+### Limitations of the Sorting Technique

-The sorting technique is simple and easy to implement.
+The sorting technique is straightforward and easy to implement.
 It was the first method proposed by Fama and MacBeth (1973) to estimate factor returns.
-However, it has some disadvantages:
+However, it has several limitations:

-- It only works for factors that can be sorted, such as BM ratio, size, momentum, etc. It cannot be used for factors that cannot be sorted, such as interest rates, inflation rates, GDP growth, etc.
+- It only works for factors that can be sorted, such as BM ratio, size, or momentum.
+It cannot be used for factors that cannot be ranked, such as interest rates, inflation, or GDP growth.
-- It only considers one factor at a time.
-Ideally, our factor mimicking portfolio should be sensitive only to the factor we are estimating and independent of other factors.
+- It considers only one factor at a time.
+Ideally, a factor-mimicking portfolio should be sensitive only to the target factor and independent of others.
 The univariate sorting technique cannot guarantee this.
-(Bivariate sorting can address this issue, but it is more complex and has its own limitations.)
+(Bivariate or multivariate sorting can help, but these approaches are more complex and have their own limitations.)
-- Grouping is intended to reduce noise in the data, but the choice of the number of groups and group size is subjective and can significantly affect results.
+- Grouping is intended to reduce noise, but the choice of the number of groups and their sizes is subjective and can significantly affect results.

 ## Using Firm Characteristics as Factor Loadings

 The second approach is to estimate the factor loading $\beta_{i}$ first.
-For some style factors, such as the BM ratio, each firm has its own BM ratio—so why not use the BM ratio directly as the factor loading?
-We can then use a cross-sectional regression at each timestamp to estimate the factor return $\lambda_{BM}$.
+For some style factors, such as the BM ratio, each firm has its own BM ratio—so we can use the BM ratio directly as the factor loading.
+Then, at each timestamp, we run a cross-sectional regression to estimate the factor return $\lambda_{BM}$.
 Suppose we have $n$ companies at timestamp $t$:

 $$
 E(r_{i}) - r_{f} = \alpha + \beta_{i} \lambda_{BM}